sybrew/the-seo-framework/readme.txt

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
 Documentation will follow based on frequently asked requests.

-TODO reload the SEO Bar on Gutenberg save action. https://github.com/sybrew/the-seo-framework/issues/361 TODO update wp rocket's compat file... ugh, redundant TODO test all compat files...
+TODO update wp rocket's compat file... ugh, redundant TODO test all compat files...

 TODO call "php level caching" memoization--it's a cooler word.
-TODO index.php stuff

 TODO do something nicer with interpret_status_to_symbol() ("We're not completely satisfied on this integration, but we'll revisit that later; building this update took long enough already.")

-TODO did we fix this, or was it regression: The social description fields now hold their true generated description as an example when no custom meta description is met.

 TODO set AJAX failure listeners?